rapidsai/deployment/source/platforms/anaconda.md

 ## Overview

-To get started, sign up for an Anaconda.com account and choose the [Starter Tier](https://www.anaconda.com/pricing).
+To get started, sign up for an Anaconda account and choose the [Starter Tier](https://www.anaconda.com/pricing).

 Navigate to [nb.anaconda.com](https://nb.anaconda.com/) and start your server.